-Students will expand on what they learned from Computer Programming level one.
-They will further develop their understanding of computer programming through complex projects.
+Students will further develop their understanding of computer programming through complex projects.
 Students will learn to break problems down and develop solutions for each element using a variety of strategies.
 These projects may involve solving a problem in other subject areas while working in collaboration with others.
 Students will also be implementing user input for creating interactive applications.

 This course is designed for students who desire an introduction to accounting.
 It is recommended for students who are planning to pursue business or commerce studies.
 Accounting is also a great course for students who simply have an interest in managing their finances well.
 It covers the basic accounting cycle, recording transactions, adjusting and preparing financial statements.
 Students will complete exercises that are similar to processes of accounting for small business.

 Marketing and Promotion 11

 This is an introductory activity-based course in the basic concepts of marketing.
 Topics covered include: marketing strategies, public relations, distribution, advertising, ad design, consumer motivation, credit, selling techniques, and the “psychology of selling”.
 This practical course is applicable to many careers.
 Students will learn about productivity and motivating employees.
 The units covered include how to start a retail business and how to use advertising and salesmanship to the best advantage.